NaderNemati/BitOps-Analysis/README.md

 2. Install the required libraries using the following command:

-pip install torch torchvision matplotlib
+pip install requirements.txt

+3. Run the repository by

+python3 Quantization.py